 If you want to use patience, just make sure the old hive is upside down and the new hive on the top and wait for the bees to abandon the upside down comb and move up.
 This may or may not work for some time because the queen wants to stay in the brood chamber and the bees might rework the comb in the old hive.
 But more than likely they will move up.

 Bait hives are empty boxes that are set out to try to entice a swarm to move in.
 They will not entice a hive to swarm, but they may offer a nice place for a hive that wants to swarm.
 I use Lemongrass oil and sometimes queen pheromone.
-You can by QMP (Queen Mandibular Pheromone).
+You can buy QMP (Queen Mandibular Pheromone).
 It is little tubular pieces of plastic that have the smell impregnated in them.
+It is currently being sold under the name Pseudo-Queen.
 When I use these for bait, I cut each of them into four equal pieces and use one piece and some lemongrass oil or some swarm lure.
 Swarm lure and QMP are available from bee supply places.
 You can get your own QMP by putting all your old queens when you requeen and any unused virginqueens in a jar of alcohol.
 Put a few drops of this in the bait hive.
 Old empty combs are nice too and using boxes that have had bees in them helps.
 I set out about seven of these last year and got one swarm.
 Not great odds, but I got some nice feral bees.
 There are things that have been researched to increase your odds such as the size of the box, the size of the opening and the height in the tree.
 There seem to be a lot of exceptions though.
-So far my best luck has been a box the size of a deep five frame nuc or a 8 frame medium with some kind of lure (homemade or otherwise), 12 feet or so up a tree, with about the equivalent of a 1" hole for an entrance.
+So far my best luck has been a box the size of a deep five frame nuc or a 8 frame medium with some kind of lure (homemade or otherwise), 12 feet (4 meters) or so up a tree, with about the equivalent of a 1" hole (25mm) for an entrance.
 And frames with blank starter strips.
 My problems have been wasps moving in, finches moving in and wax moths eating old combs and kids knocking them out of trees with rocks and destroying them.
 Try putting nails in the hole to make an "X" to make it hard for the finches or cover the hole with #4 hardware cloth.
 Paint them brown or "tree" colored to make them harder for the kids to see.
 Use starter strips or clean dry old comb so the wax moths don't move in or spray the old comb with Certan.
 Remember, this is like fishing.
 I would not count on it if you're trying to get started beekeeping.
 You might catch one the first year or you might not catch one for several years, or you might catch several.

 Copyright 2006 by Michael Bush